Home equity loans: borrow against your home

 A home equity loan is a way for homeowners to borrow cash for all kinds of big expenses that may come along in life.
 Let’s learn more about how they work.

-As you chip away at your mortgage, your debt decreases while your equity—the part of your home you actually own—increases.
+As you chip away at your mortgage, your debt decreases while your equity—the part of your home’s value you actually own—increases.
 A home equity loan lets you borrow against the equity that has accumulated in your property.

 Say you've been dreaming of a custom-built kitchen or an in-ground pool.
-A home equity loan gives you a lump sum of cash when you close which is paid back over a set period of time, much like your original mortgage.
+A home equity loan gives you a lump sum of cash which is paid back over a set period of time, much like your original mortgage.

 Home equity loans generally have a fixed interest rate, so your monthly payments are steady for the life of the loan.